NWinocur/nomination_predictor/references/design_planning.md

    - [ ] Trained model file Export
    - [ ] Inference using trained model

+### 2.4 Observations about source data

+Quick analyses of the source data have indicated format changes such as:

+- from 2015 May to 2015 June, simpler to more complex CSS and other tags
+- from 2014 Dec to 2015 Jan -- few or no obviously-user-facing-visible changes, but possible backend change to begin using new (Drupal-based?)
+CSS classes

 ## 3. Data Model

 ### 3.1 Entity Relationship Diagram